 If Emily wasn’t prepared for the placement exam, I blamed myself.
 I should have reviewed concepts more consistently throughout the year.
-Did her mom just waste money on 8 months of tutoring?

 During that previous review session, I could see Emily’s discouragement as she aggressively erased wrong answers.
 Her shoulders slouched more with every question she couldn’t correctly solve.

 Math came naturally to her and she was used to excelling in it.
 She had high expectations of her math abilities and she was frustrated.
 It was the first time in her life that she encountered math topics she didn’t fully understand.

 During that review session, I suppressed my fear that she hadn’t retained anything I taught her.
 As soon as I gave her a clue word or the first step, she had an "Oh yeah!" response.
 The information was all there, she needed to review to remind herself.